jantman/awslimitchecker/docs/source/python_usage.rst

 The full feature set of awslimitchecker is available through the Python API.
-This page attempts to document some examples of usage, but the best resources are :py:mod:`~AwsLimitchecker.runner`, the command line wrapper, and the :ref:`API documentation <modindex>`.
+This page attempts to document some examples of usage, but the best resources are :py:mod:`~.runner`, the command line wrapper, and the :ref:`API documentation <modindex>`.

 Simple Examples